testcontainers/workshop/step-1-getting-started.md

 ## Check Docker

-Make sure you have Docker installed on your machine by running the following command:
+Make sure you have Docker available on your machine by running the following command:

 ```text
 $ docker version